jhumelsine/jhumelsine.github.io/_posts/2023-09-06-design-pattern-principles.md

 When most developers first learn how to code in OO programming languages, they tend to acquire references to the classes directly, often via a class constructor by calling the `new` operator.
 This works fine, but code that calls `new` directly will be tightly coupled to that class.

 This is usually okay for some classes such as utility classes – String or Date.
-But for classes that represent business domains, acquiring objects via `new` directly may not be the best practice.
+But for classes that represent business domains, acquiring objects via `new` directly may not be the best practice due to that tight coupling.

 <img src="https://www.skillpundit.com/java/img/Skillpundit-Java_encapsulat.jpg" alt="Image of pill/capsule to demonstrate encapsulation" width = "30%" align="left" style="padding-right: 20px;">